-We are pleased to present to you this year's Annual Drinking Water Quality Report.
-This report is designed to inform you about the quality of water and services we deliver to the University of South Florida community.
-Our goal is to provide you with a safe and dependable supply of drinking water.
-We want you to understand the efforts we make to continually improve the water treatment process, protect our water resources, and ensure the quality of your water.
+e are pleased to present the 2021 Drinking Water Quality Report for the University of South Florida Tampa campus (PWS ID# 6291882).
+This report is designed to inform you about the quality of water and services we deliver to you every day.
+Our constant goal is to provide you with a safe and dependable supply of drinking water.
+We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
+We are committed to ensuring the quality of your water.

-Our water is sourced from five (5) ground water wells at depths of 120 to 340 feet and the City of Tampa Water System.
+Our water is sourced from five (5) ground water wells at depths from 120 to 340 feet and from the City of Tampa Water System.
 The water, pumped from the Floridan Aquifer, is chlorinated for disinfection purposes, treated with zinc phosphate for corrosion control, and distributed to the campus.
 Greek Housing and USF Health are supplied separately by the City of Tampa Water System.

 The Florida Department of Environmental Protection (FDEP) conducted a statewide assessment of public drinking water systems beginning in 2004.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-A 2019 assessment indicated there are seven (7) unique potential source(s) of contamination identified for this system with a low susceptibility level.
+A 2021 assessment indicated there are seven (7) unique potential source(s) of contamination identified for this system with a low susceptibility level.
 The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp.
-If you have any questions concerning this report or your water utility, please contact

-William Land, Director Environmental Health & Safety, Facilities Management, at (813) 974-4036.
+If you have any questions concerning this report or your water utility, please contact William Land, Director Environmental Health & Safety, Facilities Management, at (813) 974-4036.
 We encourage our customers to be informed about their water utility.

 The University of South Florida routinely monitors for contaminants in your drinking water according to Federal and State laws, rules, and regulations.
-Except where indicated, this report is based on the monitoring results for the period of January 1 to December 31, 2019.
-Data obtained before January 1, 2019 and presented in this report are from the most recent testing done in accordance with the laws, rules and regulations.
+Except where indicated, this report is based on the monitoring results for the period of January 1 to December 31, 2021.
+Data obtained before January 1, 2021 and presented in this report are from the most recent testing done in accordance with the laws, rules and regulations.
 The Environmental Protection Agency (EPA) requires monitoring of over 80 drinking water contaminants; however, the contaminants listed in the provided tables are the only contaminants detected in your drinking water during the referenced period.
-We are pleased to report that our drinking water meets all federal and state requirements.